SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/06-dagman.md

 <div class="objectives" markdown="1">

 #### Objectives
-*   Learn about DAGMan
+*   Learn about Workflow Management
-*   Learn how to write a DAGMan script
+*   Learn how to use DAGMan to complete a set of computational jobs
 </div>

 <h2> Overview </h2>